Tyler Cowen

 Tyler Cowen (/ˈkaʊən/; born January 21, 1962) is an American economist, author, and public intellectual.
 He is the Holbert L. Harris Professor of Economics at George Mason University and serves as chairman of the university’s Mercatus Center.
 Cowen is widely known for his blog Marginal Revolution, which he has co-authored with Alex Tabarrok since 2003, and for hosting the interview podcast Conversations with Tyler.

 Cowen’s work spans economics, philosophy, and cultural commentary.
 He is known for advocating a pragmatic form of libertarianism that emphasizes strong governance, economic dynamism, and technological progress—an approach he terms state capacity libertarianism.
-In 2011, he was included in Foreign Policy’s list of the “Top 100 Global Thinkers,” and Prospect magazine ranked him among the world’s most influential economists in 2023.
+In 2011, he was included in Foreign Policys list of the 'Top 100 Global Thinkers,' and Prospect magazine ranked him #21 among its "World Thinkers 2015."
+The Economist named him among its "Most Influential Economists" in 2024.

 Education and early life

 Cowen was raised in Hillsdale, New Jersey, and attended Pascack Valley High School.
 At 15, he became the youngest ever New Jersey state chess champion.
 Cowen is of Irish ancestry.

 He graduated from George Mason University with a Bachelor of Science degree in economics in 1983 and received his PhD in economics from Harvard University in 1987 with his thesis titled Essays in the Theory of Welfare Economics.
 At Harvard, he was mentored by game theorist Thomas Schelling, the 2005 recipient of the Nobel Memorial Prize in Economics.